CSHitt/SimpleRichText/README.md

 You can also try installing the JDK/JRE for Java 5, but I would not recommend it.
 Java 5 is already long dead and in the grave, and installing it on your system may pose a security risk; I found the tools in the JDK/JRE 5 to be kinda buggy and slow, and `jar` didn't work properly.

+I'll probably replace this readme with less critical language once the library is actually decent

 Also don't mind the jockey :)